 - Technology and crime analysis

-Our department is committed to providing a better understanding of social problems and policy.
-In an effort to provide a well-rounded education on the many key areas of the criminal justice system, we offer six degree concentrations:
+Our school is committed to providing a better understanding of social problems and policy.
+In an effort to provide a well-rounded education on the many key areas of the criminal justice system, we offer five degree concentrations:

 - Information and Technology